 "Dynamite in the Wilderness"

-“The fishing has gone to hell,” yelled my friend from the front of the raft.
+“The fishing has gone to hell,” yelled passenger Dennis Udlinek from the front of the raft.
 “And what’s with all these green bushes under the water?”

 We had made decent time on that first day, dodging most of the exposed rocks and many of the ones just beneath the surface.

-But our ragtag group – none of whom were professional river guides – found rigorous challenge in the hauling of boats through shallow channels and vaulting from side to side – high-siding in river parlance – when rafts got pinned on large boulders.
+But our ragtag group–none of whom were professional river guides–found continuous enjoyable challenges in the hauling of boats through shallow channels and vaulting from side to side (high-siding in river parlance) whenever rafts got pinned on large boulders.

-“This is a place of surprises,” said Jim Acee.
-“I’ve rafted the Middle Fork probably 20 times over 40 years, and each time it has shown me something new.”
+“I’ve rafted the Middle Fork probably 20 times over 40 years, and each time it has shown me something new,” said Jim Acee.
+“This is a place of surprises.”

-Jim is not a licensed river guide, but his experiences have made him the natural choice for organizing and leading his friends down most of the raft-able rivers in the West, like the Colorado River in the Grand Canyon, the Salmon and Selway rivers in Idaho, the Rogue in Oregon, and the Green and San Juan rivers in Utah.
+Jim is not a licensed river guide, but his extensive experience has made him the natural choice for organizing and leading his friends down most of the raft-able rivers in the West, like the Colorado River in the Grand Canyon, the Salmon and Selway rivers in Idaho, the Rogue in Oregon, and the Green and San Juan rivers in Utah.

 ------------------------------------------------------------